Series 7 vs. Series 65: Which License Do You Actually Need?

 Series 7: General Securities Representative

 The Series 7 is the foundational license for anyone who wants to buy and sell securities on behalf of clients.
-It's the most comprehensive securities license available and is required for most traditional financial advisor roles at broker-dealers.
+It's required for most traditional financial advisor roles at broker-dealers.

 Series 65: Investment Adviser Representative